facebook/docusaurus/website/docs/search.md

 Docusaurus has **official support** for [Algolia DocSearch](https://docsearch.algolia.com).

 It works by crawling the content of your website every 24 hours and putting all the content in an Algolia index.
 This content is then queried directly from your front-end using the Algolia API.
-Note that your website needs to be publicly available for this to work (i.e., not behind a firewall).
-The service is free.

 The service is **free for most Docusaurus sites**, and require you to [apply to the DocSearch program](https://docsearch.algolia.com/docs/apply).

-If your website is [not eligible](https://docsearch.algolia.com/docs/who-can-apply) for the free, hosted version of DocSearch, or if your website sits behind a firewall, then you can [run your own](https://docsearch.algolia.com/docs/run-your-own/) DocSearch crawler.
+If your website is [not eligible](https://docsearch.algolia.com/docs/who-can-apply) for the free, hosted version of DocSearch, or if your website sits behind a firewall and is not public, then you can [run your own](https://docsearch.algolia.com/docs/run-your-own/) DocSearch crawler.

 :::note